KLeeDE/PUS2020_KLee/HW13/README.md

 3 - What things were you responsible

-Both of us have participated in the homework.
+Both of us have participated in the homework for coding and interpretation.